yzukerman/RAGGY/README.md

 I created the demo on Fedora Linux and installing all of these was very simple.
 What the world is coming to?

 ## Getting up and running
-1. Use pip to install
+1. Use pip to install [https://jupyter.org(Jupyter)] or [Jupyter-ai(https://jupyter-ai.readthedocs.io/en/latest/)]
-   1. jupyter or jupyter-ai
-   2. pandas
-   3. PyTorch (```pip install torch```)
-   4. FAISS - use ```pip install faiss-cpu``` or ```pip install faiss-gpu``` based on your hardware
-   5. weaviate-client
-   6. sentence-transformers
-   7. ollama
-   8. mercury
-   9. transformers
-   10. tqdm
-   11. openai
-   12. langchain
-   13. langchain-community
-   14. pypdf
-   15. beautifulsoup4
+2. Install the Python dependencies using ```pip install -r requirements.txt```
 3. Install Docker (on Linux, this is as complex as ```sudo dnf install docker``` [for other OSes](https://docs.docker.com/desktop/)
    1. Our setup requires you to use a minimally customized Weaviate Docker container.
 For that reason you need to be sure Docker Compose is installed.
    2. Installing this on Fedora with ```dnf``` was not working but [installing Compose as a plugin](https://docs.docker.com/compose/install/standalone/) did.
 4. With Docker ready, you will need to use the ```docker-compose.yml``` file I have in the project, which enables the use of OpenAI seamlessly with Weaviate.
    1. This can save you time and get you up and running muuuuuuch faster.
-   2. You can use another LLM provider but your milage will vary.
+   2. You can use another LLM provider but your mileage will vary.
 5. From the command line, run ```jupyter lab```.
 6. For the sections that discuss local execution (chapters 4 and 5):
    1. [Install Ollama](https://ollama.com/download).